 Features of IPv4

-- Connectionless Protocol, which means that once your computer and network has an IP it does not ever need to change.
+- Connectionless Protocol, which means that once your computer and network have an IP, it does not ever need to change.

-- It requires less memory, which is due in part to the fact that it is only 32-bits long and there is also the ease of remembering addresses, which comes from the fact that all IPv4 addresses are only 8 digits long.
+- It requires less memory, which is due in part to the fact that it is only 32-bits long, and there is also the ease of remembering addresses, which comes from the fact that all IPv4 addresses are only eight digits long.

-- With IPv4 you can access, video libraries and video conferences with ease.
-This is also a key diff between IPv4 and IPv6.
+- With IPv4, you can access video libraries and video conferences with ease.
+This is also a critical diff between IPv4 and IPv6.

 What is IPv6?

-Before we address the all-important IPv6 vs IPv4 conundrum, we shall take a look at IPv6 and what it really is.
-When ARPANET turned into the internet that we know today, it quickly became mainstream and its usage spread like wildfire.
-When this happened, engineers on the original solution decided to work on a newer version, which addressed certain gaps they felt were present in IPv4.
-When looking at the gap, the first thing you need to consider is, what is IPv4 and IPv6?
-When it comes to IPv4 IPv6, the biggest and most substantial difference is the complexity.
-The number is simply far more complex than a simple 32 bit address.
+Before we address the all-important IPv6 vs. IPv4 problem, we shall take a look at IPv6 and what it is.
+When ARPANET turned into the internet that we know today, it quickly became mainstream, and its usage spread like wildfire.
+When this happened, engineers on the original solution decided to work on a newer version, which addressed specific gaps they felt were present in IPv4.
+When looking at the difference, the first thing you need to consider is, what is IPv4 and IPv6?
+When it comes to IPv4 IPv6, the most significant and most substantial difference is the complexity.
+The number is far more complicated than a simple 32-bit address.
 Before we dive into what is the difference between ipv4 and ipv6?
 Let us look at the features of IPv6.

 Features of IPv6

-- There is a dedicated support for quality of service (QoS) unlike IPv4, which does not get any such addition.
+- There is dedicated support for quality of service (QoS), unlike IPv4, which does not get any such addition.

-- There is also a noticeable hierarchy addressing and routing infrastructure present in IPv6, which makes it more robust that IPv4.
+- There is also a noticeable hierarchy addressing and routing infrastructure present in IPv6, which makes it more robust than IPv4.

-- The presence of an ideal protocol for neighboring node interaction allows more options with connectivity when it comes to all kinds of networks.
+- The presence of an ideal protocol for neighbouring node interaction allows more options with connectivity when it comes to all kinds of networks.

 - Stateful and Stateless configuration is also available on IPv6 as compared to IPv4.

-Put simply IPv6 looks a far better option that IPv4, it addresses its current issues and the difference between ipv6 and ipv4 is quite massive.
-If you are still on the tossup between ipv6 and ipv4, this guide is designed to quash all your issues and queries, by giving you an accurate ipv4 vs ipv6 comparison.
+Put only IPv6 looks a far better option than IPv4, it addresses its current issues, and the difference between ipv6 and ipv4 is quite massive.
+If you are still on the tossup between ipv6 and ipv4, this guide is designed to defeat all your issues and queries, by giving you a true ipv4 vs ipv6 comparison.